Tips For Getting Started

-The Study Abroad Office has created this website as a guide and resource for future and current study abroad students.
+The Office of Global Engagement has created this website as a guide and resource for future and current study abroad students.
 Explore and learn more by browsing this site.

 Attend Study Abroad Information Session

-The Study Abroad Office frequently holds classroom visits, college specific info sessions, and campus wide events.
-This is a great opportunity to hear an overview of study abroad and begin exploring options.
+The Office of Global Engagement frequently holds classroom visits, college specific info sessions, and campus wide events.
+This is a great opportunity to hear an overview of the study abroad process and begin exploring options.

 Take Language Placement Test

-Even if you have no intentions of continuing with your previous language, taking the language placement test is strongly recommended.
+Even if students have no intention of continuing with previous language studies, taking the language placement test is strongly recommended.
 Why?
-Because students often decide later on to continue the language or may want to apply for a program which has a language pre-requisite.
+Because students often decide later on to continue studying the language or may want to apply for a program with a language pre-requisite.
 Taking the placement test can help save time down the road!

 Inform Academic Advisor and Co-op Coordinator about study abroad intentions

-They can help plan your co-op cycle and curriculum sequence accordingly.
+Academic advisors and co-op coordinators can help plan students' co-op cycle and curriculum sequence accordingly.
 In some instances, a co-op cycle change may be necessary to best schedule a study abroad term.

 Build relationships with Drexel faculty and staff

-Build relationships by participating in class, attending office hours, getting involved with extracurricular activities, etc. This will be extremely helpful when it comes time to ask for recommendations for study abroad and scholarship applications.
-The more active you are both in and outside of the classroom, the stronger your recommendations will be!
+Students should build relationships with Drexel faculty and staff by participating in class, attending office hours, getting involved with extracurricular activities, etc. This is extremely helpful when it comes time to ask for recommendations for study abroad and scholarship applications.
+The more active students are both in and outside of the classroom, the stronger their recommendations will be!